zmalone/chef-web-docs/source/manage-a-node/windows/get-set-up/1/_index.md

-## 1. Install the Chef development kit
+## 1. Install the Chef Development Kit

 In the first tutorial, [Learn the Chef basics](/learn-the-basics/windows/), you used the tools provided by the Chef Development Kit (Chef DK) to configure a virtual machine directly.
 Now it's time to install the Chef DK on your workstation so that you can manage a node remotely.